-John Newbigin is Chair of Counterculture and former Chair of Creative England.
-As Special Advisor to the Minister for Culture, Rt Hon Chris Smith MP, he was closely involved in developing the UK government’s first policies for the creative industries.
-He was Head of Corporate Relations for Channel 4 Television.
-He was a policy advisor to the Leader of the UK Labour Party and Leader of the Opposition, Rt Hon Neil Kinnock, MP.
+John Newbigin is Mayor of London’s Ambassador for Creative Industries and former Chair of Creative England.
+As Special Advisor to the Minister for Culture, Rt Hon Chris Smith MP, he was closely involved in developing the government’s first policies for the creative industries.
+Previous posts include Head of Corporate Relations for Channel 4, policy advisor to the Leader of the UK Labour Party and Leader of the Opposition, Rt Hon Neil Kinnock, MP and writer-in-residence for Common Stock Theatre.

 Arts and Creative Economy Advisory Group members